BartMassey/prompted/0000-inputln.md

 # Motivation
 [motivation]: #motivation

+A common task in CLI programs is to read a line of user text.
+This interaction is extremely common in tutorials, demos and examples.
+However, it also is quite common in production tools.

 In most programming languages, simple and ergonomic support is provided for reading a line of standard input from the user.
 Support is also usually provided for printing a prompt